-If your zoning district currently doesn’t allow ADUs to be built on your lot, and you want to build an ADU, rezoning is the way.
-Sustainable Design Build can help you get your lot rezoned!
+If you are seeking to build an ADU but your zoning district currently doesn’t allow ADUs to be built, rezoning is the only option to proceed with.
+Sustainable Design Build can not navigate the rezoning process for you but we are more than familiar with how the process goes.
+We are happy to offer insight and possible connections to help you on your rezoning initiative.
 Rezoning approval can often take between 4 – 6 months and sometimes, even longer.
 To ensure the fastest route through the process, it’s important to have an experienced advocate on your side.
 Unique circumstances and/or rezoning complexity will adjust the time frame.

 1. Pre-application Review

-SDB will first start by submitting a rezoning review request pre-application as well as schedule a pre-application review meeting with the City and County of Denver on your behalf.
-A case manager will be assigned to your project.
+The first step to begin rezoning your home is by submitting a rezoning review request pre-application as well as schedule a pre-application review meeting with the City and County of Denver.
+A City Residential Construction Case Manager will be assigned to your project.

 2. Public Outreach